NEU-2016/NEUban/README.md

 ## About

-NEUban is a Java EE project as an assignment for a course at the University of Debrecen.
-It implements the scrum/kanban agile development methodology.
+NEUban is an open source Java EE project as an assignment for a course at the University of Debrecen.
+It implements the sprint oriented agile development methodology.

+Our goal is to make a user-friendly tool to visualize works and workflows on a Kanban board environment.

+## Functionality

+* Team-based
+* Sprint integration
+* Multiple roles for tasks
+    * Investigators
+    * Developers
+    * Reviewers
+    * Verifiers
+    * etc.
+* User-friendly task management:
+    * Drag'n'Drop task tiles
+        * Multiple dragging
+    * Task architecture
+        * Epics
+        * Features
+        * User stories
+        * Tasks
+        * etc.
+    * Filtering possibilities
+        * Assigned users
+        * Task types
+        * Sprint iterations
+    * Column management
+        * Adding / removing
+        * Limiting tasks per column
+* Shareable links
+* Image uploads
+* Comments
+* History
+* Internationalization

 ## Technologies